ONLINE Tai Chi for Arthritis and Fall Prevention

 Participants must attend with their video camera on for safety purposes and to enhance the group learning experience.
 Participants are encouraged to attend as many sessions as possible to experience the wide range of health benefits of tai chi.
 Modifications will be provided for those who want to participate seated or standing.

-If you are new to Zoom video conferencing, please contact Lauryn Lin prior to Sept.
-22, 2020 to become familiar with the Zoom platform before sessions begin.
+If you are new to Zoom video conferencing, please contact Lauryn Lin at email@example.com prior to Jan.
+8, 2021 to become familiar with the Zoom platform before sessions begin.

 Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
 Accommodations for persons with disabilities may be requested by contacting the event contact two weeks prior to the start of the event.
 Requests received after this date will be honored whenever possible.